tsdat/tsdat/docs/config/aws_template.md

 2. Your AWS account ID.
 You can get this from the AWS console: In the navigation bar at the upper right, choose your username and then copy the Account ID.
 It should be a 12-digit number.

+3. If you have existing buckets that you would like to use for your pipeline inputs and outputs, then set `create_buckets: False`.
+If `create_buckets` is set to `True` and the buckets already exist, then the deployment will throw an error.

-3. This is the ARN of the CodeStar connection to GitHub.
+4. This is the ARN of the CodeStar connection to GitHub.
 Check out the [AWS guide for setting up a CodeStar connection](https://docs.aws.amazon.com/dtconsole/latest/userguide/connections-create-github.html#connections-create-github-console), then copy the ARN of your CodeStar connection here.